Hello Ladies

 Hello Ladies is an American sitcom created by Stephen Merchant, Lee Eisenberg, and Gene Stupnitsky.
 It stars Merchant as an Englishman looking for love in modern Los Angeles.
 The series premiered on the American network HBO on September 29, 2013.
 On January 23, 2014, HBO canceled the series; however, the series was concluded with a feature-length special, which aired on November 22, 2014.

 Hello Ladies was adapted from Merchant's stand-up show of the same name.
 The show's title comes from the catchphrase Stuart uses at least once per episode.

 Premise

 Stuart "Hello Ladies" Pritchard is a socially inept Englishman living in Los Angeles with the intent of finding the woman of his dreams.
 However, the unlucky Stuart keeps falling into situations that, more often than not, have him embarrassing himself in front of women.
-Those along for the ride include his best friend Wade, who is trying to cope with life as a bachelor again after he and his wife separate, and Jessica, an aspiring actress-screenwriter living in Stuart's guest-house.
+Stuart's support network include his best friend Wade, who is trying to cope with life as a bachelor after he and his wife separate, and Jessica, an aspiring actress-screenwriter living in his guest-house.